Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

 Finally, the code enters an endless loop where the global status flags `g_RTCtick`, `g_trimRTC` and `g_extTrigger` are monitored.
 If flag `g_RTCtick` is *TRUE* it is reset, the SCR_P00.4 LED is toggled to show RTC activity and *SCR_RTC_CRx* registers are updated with the latest value set by TriCore™ Cpu0.
-If flag `g_trimRTC` is *TRUE* it is reset, the `g_wakeUpReason` is set to *WAKEUP_REASON_TRIM* to start the next RTC trimming cycle and an SCRWKP event is generated to wake-up the TriCore™ domain from *Standby Mode*.
+If flag `g_trimRTC` is *TRUE* it is reset, the `g_wakeUpReason` is set to *WAKEUP_REASON_TRIM* to start the next RTC trimming cycle and an SCRWKP event is generated to wake-up the TriCore™ domain from *standby mode*.
-If flag `g_extTrigger` is *TRUE* it is reset, the `g_wakeUpReason` is set to *WAKEUP_REASON_EXTI* and an SCRWKP event is generated to wake-up the TriCore™ domain from *Standby Mode*.
+If flag `g_extTrigger` is *TRUE* it is reset, the `g_wakeUpReason` is set to *WAKEUP_REASON_EXTI* and an SCRWKP event is generated to wake-up the TriCore™ domain from *standby mode*.

 ### RTC interrupt code

 An interrupt will be generated when the contents of *SCR_RTC_CRx* and *SCR_RTC_CNTx* are equal and *ECRTC* is set to 1 and the bit *CFRTC* in register *SCR_RTC_CON* will be set.
 The *CFRTC* flag has to be cleared to 0 by user software.
 In such situation, the real-time clock counter is reset and starts counting from zero again.

 The flag `g_RTCtick` is set to *TRUE* to signal the next RTC event has occurred.
-If the TriCore™ domain is in *Standby Mode* the global `g_nextTrimCounter` is decremented to delay the next trimming cycle.
+If the TriCore™ domain is in *standby mode* the global `g_nextTrimCounter` is decremented to delay the next trimming cycle.
 If the counter reaches *0* the flag `g_trimRTC` is to *TRUE* to start the next trimming cycle.

 ### External interrupt code

 An external interrupt will be generated when the configured event (falling edge trigger on SCR_P01.3) has occurred and the bit *EXINT6* in register *SCR_IRCON0* will be set.
 However, the status flag of the associated interrupt source is not automatically cleared and must be cleared by software (preferably in the service routine).
-Finally, the global flag `g_extTrigger` is to *TRUE* to trigger a wake-up of the TriCore™ domain from *Standby Mode*.
+Finally, the global flag `g_extTrigger` is to *TRUE* to trigger a wake-up of the TriCore™ domain from *standby mode*.

 ## Compiling and programming